GGonryun/kafra/README.md

 **What it does (comprehensive setup):**

+- Copies binary to system location (`/usr/local/bin/p0-ssh-agent`)
-- Validates configuration file
+- Creates configuration directory and default config file
 - Creates service user (`p0-agent`)
 - Creates directories with proper permissions
 - Generates JWT keys automatically
-- Registers with P0 backend
-- Creates systemd service file
+- Creates systemd service file (not started)
+- Provides instructions for configuration and registration

+**After installation, you must:**
+1. Edit the configuration file with your settings
+2. Run the register command to get your registration code
-- Enables and starts the service
+3. Start the service after approval

 **Perfect for production on-premises deployments.**